singhsanket143/Crypto-Project---CoinGecko/README.md

 - Responsive Design powered by DaisyUI.
 - Performance Optimization with features like lazy loading, suspense, and error boundaries.
 - Search box with suggestion functionality and implimented debounce.
-- Crypto Compare functionality compare two coins.
+- Crypto Compare functionality add wo cryto coins and compare data in compare page.

 ## Preview
 **Home Page**